A revised Introduction is in preparation

-A few signs have appeared that reality is seeping into the thinking of HS2 Ltd. First it says that a reduction in speed is now acceptable.
+Signs have appeared showing that reality is starting to seep into the thinking of HS2 Ltd. It has said that a reduction in speed is now acceptable.
 A design speed reduction from 400kph to 320kph will allow the lines to follow contours more closely.
-That will cut costs and solve some of the disputes with environmentalists and landowners.
-A lower speed will not affect capacity but there will be an increase in journey times which will reduce the benefit to cost ratio (BCR).
+That will cut costs and solve some of the disputes with landowners and environmentalists.

 HS2 Ltd has seen the sense too of amalgamating Phases 1 and 2a to avoid having to introduce comprehensive new timetables a year apart.